ART3MISTICAL/hackathon/README.md

 It also has an about page, contact us page, both of them are 100% dynamic

-The website is also 100% dynamic(except the easter egg)
+The website is also 100% dynamic(except the easter egg).
+It uses react-router for dynamic loading

 It uses different images for different weather conditions and different media(pc/phone)